jaywonchung/reason/README.md

 - `sync` stores the paper metadata state to disk.
 - `man` plus a command will print documentation for that command.
 - `exit` or Ctrl-d quits `reason`.

+## Configuration

+The configuration file is kept at `~/.config/reason/config.toml`.
+If not present, `reason` will generate one populated with default settings.

+For more information, open `reason` and run `man config`.

 ## Todo